 Employee structure – The business transfer process consists of calculating overheads, including staff wages which will vary based on your staff structure and the contract details.
 The veins which run through each business vary and therefore, there is a no one-size-fits-all scenario.

 Your appointed business transfer agent or business valuation service provider will be able to identify the areas of your business which hold the most value and which aspects require improvement to maximise sale value.

 The Selling My Business team are veterans in the business transfer sector and have over 100 years’ collective experience under their belts.
-Our in-house valuation team can conduct a free estate agent business valuation and advice you on how to achieve the industry benchmark by sharing their knowledge of the sector.
+Our in-house valuation team can conduct an estate agent business valuation and advice you on how to achieve the industry benchmark by sharing their knowledge of the sector.
 We require 3 years’ worth of recent/historic accounts to review company assets, liabilities and gross profit margin.
 If you’re wondering how to value an estate agent business, the Selling My Business team will talk you through the process.

 Founded over 60 years’ ago, we are renowned business sales experts with a vast record of prospective buyers actively searching for businesses in the professional services sector.
 Our service consists of assisting you throughout the business preparation stage, sourcing a buyer, through to final sale negotiations to secure a competitive sale price for your estate agency which matches the market value.

 Contemplating selling your business?
 Our free, comprehensive guide will walk you through how you can sell your company.
 Our FREE guide covers all of the essentials, including: